-Currency fluctuation risk Mitigation measures Risk of losses owing to Compliance risk Tax risks Mitigation measures Risks of incurring losses from possible misinterpretation of laws with respect to financial and business activities Legal and regulatory risk Mitigation measures Risks of incurring losses from failure to comply with laws, changes in laws that may adversely affect financial and business activities of the Company Corruption risk Mitigation measures Potential corruption by executives as well as the committed to the principles of transparency, openness and fairness in its business and procurement functions. environment and acknowledges beyond the scope of their work, HUMAN RESOURCES employee performance through a undertake voluntary projects that The Company believes that planned reward and recognition enable them to learn and devise its intrinsic strength lies in programme.
-The Company aims innovative ideas. its dedicated and motivated to create a workplace where
+Currency fluctuation risk

+Risk of losses owing to constant currency fluctuation

+The Company's exports are more than imports providing a natura hedge

+Compliance risk

+Tax risks

+Risks of incurring losses from possible misinterpretation of laws with respect to financial and business activities

+To prevent non-compliance, the tax team regularly monitors changes in tax laws and adequate measures are taken to ensure compliance.

+Legal and regulatory risk

+Risks of incurring losses from failure to comply with laws, changes in laws that may adversely affect financial and business activities of the Company

+The Company has track record of maintaining the laws of the land stringently and abide by all the regulatory requirements.

+Corruption risk

+Potential corruption by executives as well as the management

+Maithan Alloys does not tolerate any form of corruption.
+It is committed to the principles of transparency, openness and fairness in its business and procurement functions.

+HUMAN RESOURCES

+The Company believes that its intrinsic strength lies in its dedicated and motivated employees.
+As such, the Company provides competitive compensations, an amiable work environment and acknowledges employee performance through a planned reward and recognition programme.
+The Company aims to create a workplace where every person can achieve his or her true potential.
+The Company encourages individuals to go beyond the scope of their work, undertake voluntary projects that enable them to learn and devise innovative ideas.